 Data automation is considered crucial for business sustainability.
-According to the International Data Center (IDC), the global data sphere is expected to grow to 163 zettabytes by 2025.
+According to the International Data Center (IDC), the global data sphere will grow to 163 zettabytes by 2025.
 That’s equivalent to 163 trillion gigabytes or ten times more than the amount recorded in 2016.

 What is Data Automation?

-- Extract data from one or more sources
+- Extract data from one or more sources.

 - Transform into the required format of the destination system by applying transformations, such as sort, filter, etc.

-- Load into the target system, such as a database or data warehouse
+- Load into the target system, such as a database or data warehouse.

-Data Automation Examples
+Data Automation Use Cases